PellelNitram/OnlineHTR/README.md

 *(TODO)*.

 I thank the department where I do my PhD, the [School of Physics and Astronomy](https://www.ph.ed.ac.uk/) of [The University of Edinburgh](https://www.ed.ac.uk/), for providing computational resources to train the models.

+The scaffold of this code is based on [this awesome template](https://github.com/ashleve/lightning-hydra-template) - thank you for providing this!

 <div align="center">